Cranial neuropathy is a type of focal neuropathy that is a condition that damages nerves in the brain and brainstem.

 Treatment at the Stem Cells Transplant Institute could help improve the symptoms of cranial neuropathy, including:

 Cranial neuropathy occurs when one or more of the twelve nerves that exit the brain, or brain stem, are damaged.

 Types of cranial neuropathies include:

-Sometimes medicines can be used to treat an infection, help reduce swelling in, or near a nerve, or help if the neuropathy is causing pain.
-In some cases, surgery may help.
-Other times, the nerve damage can’t be treated or repaired.
+Medicines can be used to treat an infection, reduce swelling in or around a nerve, or alleviate pain caused by neuropathy.
+Surgery may be beneficial in some cases.
+Other times, the nerve damage is irreversible and cannot be treated or repaired.